 Homemade, juicy and delicious, this is the recipe that Virginia, author of Sweet&Sour , brings us to make chicken burgers at home.
 Why can't you resist the temptation?

-Who doesn't enjoy a good homemade burger?
+Who does not enjoy a good homemade hamburger?
 And it is that homemade hamburgers have very little to do with the fast food that they sell us in fast food establishments.
 Starting with the raw material.

-In my case, to begin with, I always buy the meat to mince, because those minced meat preparations that they sell already packaged seem to me simply horrible and with little meat flavor.
-I have not yet been able to discover what they incorporate, but they have very little of minced meat.
-In fact, since I have the Manual Meat Grinder , I have started to prepare not only beef hamburgers, but also other types of meat, such as chicken, lamb or turkey, which are not usually minced at the butcher shop, since it is prohibited because of cross-contamination, and at best, you should wait until late or early the next day.
-It is robust, easy to use and easy to clean and I find it to be the most vintage thing in my kitchen.
+In my case, to begin with, I always buy minced meat, because I find those pre-packaged minced meat preparations simply horrible and with little flavor of meat.
+I have not yet been able to discover what they incorporate, but they have very little minced meat.
+In fact, ever since I got the manual Meat Grinder , I have started preparing not only beef hamburgers, but also other types of meat, such as chicken, lamb or turkey, which are not usually minced at the butcher shop, since they it is prohibited due to cross-contamination, and at best, you should wait until late or early the next day.
+It is robust, easy to use and easy to clean and I find it the most vintage in my kitchen.

-The cashews that we add and the sesame give it a crunchy point and flavor.
-Ahh, and do not forget to incorporate the lemon zest, it is a necessary point of contrast.
+The cashews that we add and the sesame give it a crunchy and flavorful point.
+Ahh, and don't forget to add the lemon zest, it's a necessary point of contrast.

-To shape them, I use the Gefú hamburger press , which allows me to keep all my hamburgers the same size and shape and cook them equally on all sides.
-A tool that since I have had it for years, I consider it an essential in my kitchen, even if it seems like a superfluous tool.
-A hamburger that we have shaped like this has nothing to do, not only in presentation, but also in its cooking, with a hamburger that we have prepared manually.
+To shape them I use the Gefú hamburger press , which allows me to keep all my hamburgers the same size and shape and cook equally on all sides.
+A tool that since I've had it for years, I consider it an essential in my kitchen, even if it seems like a superfluous utensil.
+A hamburger that we have shaped like this has nothing to do, not only in presentation, but in its cooking, with a hamburger that we have prepared manually.

-To cook it I used the De Buyer mineral iron grill-grill , not only gorgeous, but ideal for grilling meat and fish, as it distributes and preserves the heat very well, and you can even take it directly to the oven.
+To cook it I have used the De Buyer mineral iron grill-grill , not only gorgeous, but ideal for cooking grilled meat and fish, since it distributes and preserves the heat very well, and you can even take it directly to the oven.

 Let's go with the recipe.